kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

 .. note::

-   For filter and contactlist, at least one property must be sent and must not be 0 (zero).
+   For filter and contactlist, at least one property must be sent and it must not be 0 (zero).
    If both are sent, only one must be different from 0 (zero).

-.. list-table:: **Optional parameters**
+.. list-table:: **Optional Parameters**
    :header-rows: 1
    :widths: 20 20 40 40